apache/incubator-wayang/README.md

 > **NOTE:** Currently Apache Wayang (incubating) is updating Java and Scala, consider that to be able to utilize Scala 2.12 you will need to install Java 11 in your enviroment

 **Get Wayang.**
 Wayang is available via Maven Central.
-To use it with Maven, for instance, include the following into you POM file:
+To use it with Maven, for instance, include the following into your POM file:
 ```xml
 <dependency>
   <groupId>org.apache.wayang</groupId>